 Use the procedures described in this section to install HSOF Version 3.2 software supplied in this kit.
-The procedure for upgrading your software to Version 3.2 requires that you shut down and then restart the controllers, and typically takes less than 5 minutes to accomplish.
+The procedure for upgrading your software to Version 3.2 requires that you shut down and then restart the controllers.
+This procedure typically takes less than 5 minutes to accomplish.

-CAUTION If JBOD disks that were initialized using the SAVE_CONFIG option on a HSZ40 controller running HSOF Version 27Z have been moved onto you controller, see Appendix A in these release notes before upgrading your controller to HSOF V3.2.
+If JBOD disks that were initialized using the SAVE_CONFIGURATION option on an HSZ40 controller running HSOF Version 27Z have been moved onto your HSJ30 or HSJ40 controller, see Appendix A to these release notes before upgrading your HSJ30 or HSJ40 controller from HSOF Version 2.7 to HSOF Version 3.2 software.

 DIGITAL recommends dismounting controller-attached devices before performing the upgrade procedure.

-Note HSOF Version 3.2 software waits up to one minute after controller restart before presenting a CLI prompt or accepting commands.
+HSOF Version 3.2 software waits up to one minute after controller restart before presenting a CLI prompt or accepting commands.
 This delay does not affect unit availability to the host.
 The delay provides time for controller internal configuration operations to finish before user commands change the configuration.
-After you insert the HSOF Version 3.2 program cards and press the
+After inserting the HSOF Version 3.2 program cards and press the reset button, allow 60 seconds for the CLI prompt to appear.